Housing | Rents

 How have the rental costs of fire impacted people changed compared to before the wildfires?

-Survey participants report that rents have risen significantly since the fires for all unit sizes.
-For a 1-bedroom unit, rent increased by two-thirds (from $1200 before the fire to $2000 after the fire), and for a 2-bedroom unit, by 30% (from $1850 to $2400).
-The increase is most pronounced for larger units with an increase over 80% (from $1500 to $2750).
-Possible explanations include the relatively small sample size and higher competition for larger units.
+Survey participants consistently report that rents have risen markedly compared to before the wildfires for all unit sizes.
+For a 1-bedroom unit, rent has increased by about half (from typically around $1200 before the fire to more than $1700 after the fire), and for a 2-bedroom unit, by over half (from about $1550 to about $2500).
+The increase is most pronounced for larger units, which nearly doubled in price (from typically about $1600 to about $3000).
+This may be driven by higher competition for larger units that can accommodate displaced multigenerational households.
 Prices may be pushed up because fewer large units are available for rent.
 That means larger families are most affected by rising rents due to housing shortages.
+Our data suggests that median rents have remained broadly stable since August 2024 (with some volatility across survey months).
 Note that the reported numbers are median (typical) changes in rents overall for the same types of units, not comparisons of the same units before and after the fires.

 UHERO